elysemontano/elyse-lecture-notes/js-foundations/javascript-jest.md

 ## Lecture
 - Create a branch
+- Create a folder called javascript-foundations-jest
-- Create a Testing suite JavaScript file with a `.test.js` extension and no spaces in the name
+- Create a Testing file with a `javascript-jest.test.js` extension and no spaces in the name

 #### Jest
 Jest is a JavaScript testing framework.
 The framework is a collection of files that are managed by yarn.